 You might want to consider using computer software to calculate your return.
-It would reduce your chances of making an error, and many tax software programs are free.
+It would reduce your chances of making an error, and some tax software programs are free.

 Get Professional Help

 If your taxes are complicated or you just don’t feel comfortable doing them yourself, paying a professional for tax audit help might be a worthwhile investment.
-If you choose this option, you should check the preparer’s qualifications and history with the Better Business Bureau before you hire that person or firm, according to the IRS.
+Before committing to this option, check the preparer’s qualifications and history with the Better Business Bureau, the IRS suggests.

 Retain Long-Term Financial Records

 Keep IRS documents and state income tax returns for at least six years in case the IRS claims you underreported your income by 25 percent or more.
-Typically, the audit window is three years only, but if you underreported your gross income by 25 percent, the IRS has six years to audit you.
+Typically, the audit window is only three years, but if you underreported your gross income by 25 percent, the IRS has six years to audit you.

 Invest in a Paper Shredder

 To prevent identity theft, consider purchasing an inexpensive paper shredder to destroy documents that contain your Social Security number, bank account information, investment account or credit card numbers or other personal information.
-The IRS advises taxpayers not to throw out old returns or supporting documents.
+The IRS advises taxpayers not to throw old returns or supporting documents in the trash.

 Being Organized Pays Off

-If you’re notified that you’re going to be audited, it doesn’t necessarily mean you’re in trouble.
-Of 2015’s 1.2 million audits of individual income tax returns, nearly 40,000 resulted in taxpayers getting additional refunds to the tune of approximately $1.1 billion.
+Notification that you’re going to be audited doesn’t necessarily mean you’re in trouble.
+Of 2016’s 1.2 million audits, over 37,000 resulted in individual taxpayers getting additional refunds.